 Climate change is also contributing to the nation’s downward direction.
 As the summers become increasingly warm, the clay-rich land dries faster and thus sinks faster.

 This can cause huge problems for Dutch infrastructure, like cracking foundations, destabilized roads, sinkholes and an increased risk of flooding.
 Already, a few old canals and quays in Amsterdam have collapsed.
 Many Dutch cities are reinforced with underground poles by law to try and fight this.
-The older houses were built on wooden piling which rotted, often costing millions of euros to replace.
+Older houses were built on wooden piling which is now rotting, often costing millions of euros to replace.

 A report by the PBL Netherlands Environmental Assessment Agency predicts around €5.2 billion will be needed to restore weak foundations by 2050.
 Ouch!

 How is the Netherlands preparing for rising sea levels?